ks982579/ksulldev-astro/src/pages/notes/data-science/data-processing.md

 Finally, we store the data, instructions, developed numerical models, and information for future use.
 It should be stored to be accessed easily and quickly when needed.

+## 4.2 - Method and Types of Data Processing

+### Manual Data Processing

+**Manual Data Processing** is not _primitive_, but was used when technology was young and expensive.
+This is the paper and pencil way to perform calculations and data transformations.
+Very prone to human error and takes a lot of time.

+### Mechanical Data Processing

+Data is processed with mechanical, but not computer, devices.
+Things from printers and calculators to typewriters.
+Still prone to errors.

+### Electronic Data Processing

+**Electronic Data Processing**  is data processed automatically with computers and software.
+Both fast and accurate.

+Types of electronic data processing:
++ Batch
+	+ input data and/or output information are grouped into _batches_ to permit sequential processing.
++ Online
+	+ Utilizes internet connections and online resources, like cloud computing.
++ Real-time
+	+ An approach that responds immediately to changes in inputs and the requests of outputs.
+	+ Online processing is not as attentive to time parameters.
+	+ Think "banking transactions".
++ Distributed (multi-processing)
+	+ Remote workstations connected to a large server.
+Like ATMs.
+Same information and instructions are given to each node.
++ Time-Sharing
+	+ When a single computing unit is utilized by multiple users according to predetermined, allocated time slot.
+	+ Usually performed by super and mainframe computers on bulk data, like a census survey.

+## 4.3 - Output Formats of Processed Data

+p.
+74